al-caveman/cavemark/README.md

 in a bibliography section, without you doing anything.
 If it's an image, it will show it as a neat image, with caption and all goodies.

-You can also split your documents/text files as you want.
 CaveMark is stateful, and can generate HTML pages while still maintaing consistent citation/footnote counts.
 It just works.
+This gives you the liberty to also be able to split your large markdown text files into smaller ones, and feed them one after the other, in order to achieve higher scalability.
 ```

 Here is an example of how to use CaveMark in your Python project: